hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 Snapshot versions match the Git commits.
 To get the latest snapshot,
-simply visit the [`iroha-java`](https://github.com/hyperledger/iroha-java/tree/iroha2-dev) repository on `iroha-2-dev` branch, look at the commit hashes and copy the short hash of the last commit on the main page.
+simply visit the [`iroha-java`](https://github.com/hyperledger/iroha-java/tree/iroha2-dev) repository on `iroha-2-dev` branch and copy the short hash of the last commit on the main page.

 ![](/img/iroha_java_hash.png)